-David Flaschenriem provided a general update on the Program, explained where in the process things are at, and then presented two options for the Board to evaluate.
-The Program is set up to provide funds for municipal building energy improvements, and has a deadline of September 27 for completed applications; notification is scheduled for the week of October 21 with it being anticipated that agreements will be in place by November 29.
-Valerie offered a reminder that this current phase follows up on assessments completed on three buildings, and with other initiatives applicable to two of the buildings, the focus of this Program is now on how these funds can best be used for Holley Hall improvements.
+David Flaschenriem provided a general update on the MERP program, explained where in the process things are at, and then presented two options for the Board to evaluate.
+The program is set up to provide funds for municipal building energy improvements and has an application deadline of September 27.
+Notifications are scheduled for the week of October 21 and agreements are anticipated to be in place by November 29.
+Valerie offered a reminder that this phase follows up on assessments completed on three buildings, and with other initiatives applicable to two of the buildings, the focus of this program is now on how these funds can best be used for Holley Hall improvements.

-It was explained that the group working on this project has contacted the Vermont Division of Historic Preservation to determine what changes will be allowed to the building, which is on the National Register, and there is now a better understanding of what is possible.
+David noted the group working on this project has contacted the Vermont Division of Historic Preservation to determine what changes will be allowed to the building, which is on the National Register, and there is now a better understanding of what is possible.
 Ashar Nelson and the team have subsequently been looking into realistic costs of the projects outlined.

-Ashar reviewed the information which has been collected related to two approaches which are being considered; he noted that the process is moving forward quickly, and that some grant details are still unknown.
-The two approaches are seeking to balance energy efficiency improvements and preservation of the historical building.
+Ashar reviewed the information which has been collected related to two approaches which are being considered.
+He noted the process is moving forward quickly and that some grant details are still unknown.
+The two approaches are seeking to balance energy efficiency improvements and preservation of the historical building features.

-He outlined that Plan A more strictly follows the MERC report, and addresses the thermal ability of the walls with no improvement of air circulation through the building.
-The main aspect of the work is insulation, and this option is less costly and less invasive; however, Ashar explained that there is no information available regarding the impacts the additional insulation will have on increasing moisture and related potential degradation of the building in general.
+Ashar outlined that Plan A more strictly follows the MERC report and addresses the thermal ability of the walls with no improvement of air circulation through the building.
+The main aspect of the work is insulation, and this option is less costly and less invasive; however, there is no information available regarding the impacts the additional insulation will have on increasing moisture and related potential degradation of the building in general.

-The second option, Plan B, is a more invasive approach and includes some removal of walls in order to add a vapor control layer, redoing the walls, and replacing the baseboard heating with something that has a smaller profile.
+Ashar explained that the second option, Plan B, is a more invasive approach and includes some removal of walls in order to add a vapor control layer, redoing the walls, and replacing the baseboard heating with something that has a smaller profile.
 This option is also the more costly of the two plans.
-David noted that this will also bring the walls in slightly, creating a negligible decrease in interior space, but that as planned this option will still maintain the historical appearance of the interior.
+David noted that this will also bring the walls in slightly, creating a negligible decrease in interior space, but that this option will still maintain the historical appearance of the interior.
 Ashar indicated that this option uses less carbon to manufacture and install the materials, making for faster payback in terms of carbon reductions.

-Both options include the installation of heat pumps, meaning that there will be some increase in electricity costs, but a reduction in fossil fuel use.
+Ashar added that both options include the installation of heat pumps, meaning that there will be some increase in electricity costs, but a reduction in fossil fuel use.
 Either option may increase the life span of the current boiler, as it will have less demand.